 The agreements, King said, essentially require that people give up the right to sue in exchange for payment of up to $5,000.

 From Jason Kottke:

-Inc. Magazine has a nice profile of Tim O’Reilly.
+Inc. Magazine has.
 Tim’s business philosophy is refreshing.

 O’Reilly says he sometimes wonders what would have happened if he had raised venture capital and given his company a chance to get really big.
 But he sounds more amused by this question than truly troubled by it.
 “Money is like gasoline during a road trip,” he says.
 “You don’t want to run out of gas on your trip, but you’re not doing a tour of gas stations.
 You have to pay attention to money, but it shouldn’t be about the money.”

 Sounds like the opposite of an awful lot of companies these days, particularly the Web 2.0 climbers.

 Update 13/05: After an extended period of phone tag, I finally closed the account having accepted a €40 refund on the erroneous charges.
 The balance won’t come close to covering the time and frustration I’ve expended dealing with this idiocy, but I just want shot of it.
 Of course BOI will learn nothing from this.

 CC: Richie Boucher, CEO; Mark Cunningham, Business Banking; Tim O’Neill, Branch Network; Group Credit Operations; Douglas Branch; Customer Care